langerma/icinga-plugins/README.md

                     --query QUERY         e.g: source:localhorst AND message:login failed
                     --critical CRITICAL   Critical threshold, e.g. 1, 100
                     --warning WARNING     Warning threshold, e.g. 1, 20
+                    --invert              Invert the check so that an alert is triggered if the value falls below the threshold.
+Invert is implied if warning threshold > critical threshold
                     --duration DURATION   e.g: 1h, 15m, 32d